- July 24, 2020

 Raymond Ferro, Jr. aka Ray Ferro (CRD # 1927831) was a Financial Advisor at Woodbury Financial Services in Danbury, Connecticut.
 Raymond Ferro, Jr. aka Ray Ferro began in the securities industry since 1997 and previously worked at NEXT Financial Group and LPL Financial Corp.

-The Wolper Law Firm has been retained by clients, who were victims of theft by Ray Ferro, dating back to when he was a Financial Advisor at NEXT Financial Group and Woodbury Financial Services.
+The Wolper Law Firm, P.A. has been retained by clients, who were victims of theft by Ray Ferro, dating back to when he was a Financial Advisor at NEXT Financial Group and Woodbury Financial Services.
 Ray Ferro allegedly stole hundreds of thousands of dollars from the client over the course of many years.

-Separately, the Wolper Law Firm is also representing clients of Raymond Ferro, Jr. aka Ray Ferro, who alleged that they were improperly recommended to sell whole life insurance and variable annuity products they had owned for many years and purchase new (supposedly better) variable universal insurance policies and annuity products.
+Separately, the Wolper Law Firm, P.A. is also representing clients of Raymond Ferro, Jr. aka Ray Ferro, who alleged that they were improperly recommended to sell whole life insurance and variable annuity products they had owned for many years and purchase new (supposedly better) variable universal insurance policies and annuity products.
 The former clients of Raymond Ferro, Jr. aka Ray Ferro allege that the new insurance and annuity products do not provide better income or death benefits and are subject to more market volatility.

 Insurance and annuity products are high commission products, which often drives investment recommendations by Financial Advisors.
 Commissions on annuity products can be as high as 6% in year-one, followed by trailing commissions in each year thereafter.
 Commissions on insurance products can be equal to a substantial percentage of the first-year premium followed by trailing comminssions in each year thereafter.